 Defiance [refusal to carry out a reasonable request made by, or walking away from, a member of staff] Pupils should be asked explicitly "I have asked you toplease can you follow my request" There must be no negotiation or being drawn into a long argument.
 If a pupil does not immediately comply with the request, he or she should be sent straight to the Reset Room.
 For continued defiance, it is a reasonable expectation that this will involve internal suspension, fixed term suspension leading to permanent exclusion if there is no significant improvement.
-Verbal or physical abuse of staff This may include: Pushing past staff Swearing directly at or about staff Rudeness and name calling It is a reasonable expectation that this will involve a fixed term suspension or permanent exclusion.
+Verbal or physical abuse of staff This may include: • Pushing past staff • Swearing directly at or about staff • Rudeness and name calling It is a reasonable expectation that this will involve a fixed term suspension or permanent exclusion.
 The school will comply with and support any police investigation that is created as a result of physical abuse of any member of staff.
-Truancy or wandering for 10 minutes or more during a lesson.
-Pupils may only be out of lessons with a Time Out Card.
-If a pupil breaks this rule and is out for more than 10 minutes of a lesson, this will immediately result in a referral to the Reset Room for 5 lessons and this will be recorded as truancy.
+Truancy or wandering the site during lesson time.
+Pupils may only be out of lessons for a valid reason.
+If a pupil is out of a lesson (without permission), they will be returned to their lesson.
+If a pupil does not comply this will result in the pupil being referred to the Reset Room for 5 lessons and this will be recorded as truancy - "C2 - Failing to attend lessons".
 Continued truancy will result in escalation to Internal Suspension.
-Violent or dangerous behavior This may include: Fighting Threatening behaviour It is a reasonable expectation that this will involve a fixed term suspension or permanent exclusion.
+Violent or dangerous behaviour This may include: • Fighting • Threatening behaviour It is a reasonable expectation that this will involve a fixed term suspension or permanent exclusion.
 The school will comply with and support any police investigation that is created as a result of violent or dangerous behaviour.
 Possession or use of alcohol and/or drugs This is against the law and may result in permanent exclusion.
 The school may also refer this to the police and/or social services.
 Pupils may not refuse to be searched if an adult has reason to believe that they may be in possession of banned substances.